valarauco/user_activity/README.md

 Current Status
 -------------------
-* Save satisfactorily IP address, date and time and hits by  IP
+* Save satisfactorily IP address, date and time and hits by  IP on the database

 Supported databases
 -------------------